 PREFACE

 This document is a CCSDS Experimental Specification.
 Its Experimental status indicates that it is part of a research or development effort based on prospective requirements, and as such it is not considered a Standards Track document.
-Experimental Specifications are intended to demonstrate technical feasibility in anticipation of a ‘hard’ requirement that has not yet emerged.
+Experimental Recommendations are intended to demonstrate technical feasibility in anticipation of a ‘hard’ requirement that has not yet emerged.
 Experimental work may be rapidly transferred onto the Standards Track should a hard requirement emerge in the future.

 DOCUMENT CONTROL